Jenius Bank

 Strategy and Education

 This clarified when research should occur, what types of questions it could answer, and how it fit within product and design processes.
-It also explained how research could be adaptive to confidence and rigor relative to stakeholder needs.
+It explained how research could be adaptive to confidence and rigor relative to stakeholder needs.

 Research Playbook